Did you know that your diet and anxiety are linked?

 For instance, if you consume a breakfast rich in protein, the protein will make you feel full for longer and your blood sugar level will remain steady.
 So, this means you will have more energy as you start your day.

-Moreover, you can also include natural herbs like ashwagandha in your diet.
-Ashwagandha is a healthy herb, and it's an adaptogen that contains compounds that help you manage your stress.
+Ashwagandha is a healthy herb, and it's an adaptogen that contains compounds that help you manage your anxiety.

 Apart from reducing stress, it lowers your cortisol levels and symptoms of anxiety.